satmac/satmac/README.md

 ---

 <p align="center">
-  *Focused on building systems that are secure, scalable, and actually useful.*
+  <i>Focused on building systems that are secure, scalable, and actually useful.</i>
   </p>